 Principles in bold, Sub-principles in bold & italics.
-SCORE Action Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law A3) Respecting the rule of law A3 i) Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant Substanti laws and regulations.
-This according to CIPFA/Solace is demonstrated by, for eg: al Statutory provisions Statutory guidance is followed Constitution A3 i) What NHDC has or does: • The Constitution is reviewed annually and approved by Full Council.
-Necessary amendments may be made year-in (in response to legislative changes), by the Monitoring Officer and must be notified to Members. • The Monitoring Officer's role is to ensure decisions are taken lawfully, in a fair manner and procedures followed.
-After consulting the Chief Executive and Chief Finance Officer section the Monitoring Officer has a statutory duty/ powers to report any proposal, decision, or omission that they consider would give rise to unlawfulness or any decision or omission that has given rise to maladministration ("Section 5 report"). • The Monitoring Officer is responsible for providing advice on ethics and governance to the Standards Committee and to the members of this Council and Parish Council's within the District.

-- Has a Whistleblowing Policy and Procedures in place that encourage reporting of potential wrong doing or illegal activity by employees, agency staff, Members and contractors. - All Committee reports and delegated decision templates have required areas for legal advice (as well as Finance, Social Value Act 2012 and Equality Act 2010); part 1 reports are published and available for inspection as per the statutory requirements. - Legal services maintain records of advice provided (according to relevant destruction policy).

-- ☑ Whistleblowing example in section A 1iv) above demonstrates that whilst no illegal activity took place, processes changed as a result. - ☑ The Council has reviewed and updated Fraud Prevention Policies as outlined in A1iv). - No Section 5 report has been issued during 2022/23.
-The approach of the Monitoring Officer is to seek to resolve any potential issue in advance, including by ensuring relevant legal and governance advice is included within Committee reports (and delegated decision records), as outlined (which have recently been reviewed and updated), so that use of the report would be as a last resort. - ✓ Members' Allowances continue to be reviewed annually.
-Below are the reports from the reviews in 2020, 2021, 2022, and 2023.
+SCORE Action Principle A: Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law A3) Respecting the rule of law

+A3 i) Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations.
+This according to CIPFA/Solace is demonstrated by, for eg: Statutory provisions Statutory guidance is followed Constitution Substantial A3 i) What NHDC has or does: The Constitution is reviewed annually and approved by Full Council.
+Necessary amendments may be made year-in (in response to legislative changes), by the Monitoring Officer and must be notified to Members.
+The Monitoring Officer's role is to ensure decisions are taken lawfully, in a fair manner and procedures followed.
+After consulting the Chief Executive and Chief Finance Officer section the Monitoring Officer has a statutory duty/ powers to report any proposal, decision, or omission that they consider would give rise to unlawfulness or any decision or omission that they consider would give rise to unlawfulness or any decision or omission that has given rise to maladministration ("Section 5 report").
+The Monitoring Officer is responsible for providing advice on ethics and governance to the Standards Committee and to the members of this Council and Parish Council's within the District.
+Has a Whistleblowing Policy and Procedures in place that encourage reporting of potential wrong doing or illegal activity by employees, agency staff, Members and contractors.
+All Committee reports and delegated decision templates have required areas for legal advice (as well as Finance, Social Value Act 2012, Equality Act 2010, and Environmental Implications); part 1 reports are published and available for inspection as per the statutory requirements.
+Legal services maintain records of advice provided (according to relevant destruction policy).
+Outcomes/ examples: ☑ No Section 5 or section 114 reports has been issued during 2023/24.
+The approach of the Monitoring Officer and Chief Finance Officer is to seek to resolve any potential issue in advance, including by ensuring relevant legal, financial and governance advice is included within Committee reports (and delegated decision records), as outlined (which have recently been reviewed and updated), so that use of the report would be as a last resort.
+A3 ii) Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements.
+This according to CIPFA/Solace is demonstrated by, for eg: Job description/specifications Compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2016) Terms of reference Committee support Substantial